 Photo Source: LA Times

-The mansion-like-house comprised all the fancy amenities such as a carousel horse he bought for his daughter Zuleika Bronson and an elegant dining.
+The mansion-like house comprised all the fancy amenities such as a carousel horse he bought for his daughter Zuleika Bronson and elegant dining.
 The two-story house consists of six bedrooms and a guest wing, but Bronson rarely used to bring guests there.
 It was in a peaceful setting behind the white birches in the Green Mountains standing on 260 acres of land.

-In addition to the Vermont residence, Bronson, who died of pneumonia also used to live in his house at Bel-Air, California.
-Kudos to architect Roland Coate, the Spanish style home included seven bedrooms, a game room, a music room, and a wine room as well.
+In addition to the Vermont residence, Bronson, who died of pneumonia also used to live in his house in Bel-Air, California.
+Kudos to architect Roland Coate, the Spanish-style home included seven bedrooms, a game room, a music room, and a wine room as well.
 Surprisingly, the mansion included space that could accommodate around 40 guests.
 Bronson and his wife Jill bought the villa back in November 1968 and sold it in June 1995 for a staggering $3.573 million.

 The late television star put massive investments in several trust funds, which also caused fury among the family members.
 It was quite a shame how the children were left unsatisfied even after getting millions in cash and real estate.
 According to the papers, Bronson's youngest child, daughter Zuleika Bronson alone received twice as much money as other members of the family.